Asmita22739/Cloud-EC2/README.md

-# cloud-EC2
+# Cloud-EC2
-this is my first repository
+This repository related to launching web server on EC2